-A master class in researching historical subjects to uncover the dirty roots of American history that go beyond theory and are rooted in fact in order to explore conjecture.
-Tyehimba Jess imagines with you the possibilities of story telling that tells the many complicated truths of a nations legacy.
+Tyehimba Jess imagines with you the possibilities of storytelling the many complicated truths of a nation’s legacy.
+In this class, we will all work together researching historical subjects to uncover the dirty roots of American history that go beyond theory and are rooted in fact in order to explore conjecture.

 - This is an all levels workshop.

 - Please submit a cover letter that states your interest in this workshop and gives an overview of your prior workshop experience, if any.

 - The cost is $675.
 If you are selected to participate in the workshop, a deposit of $300 is required to register, with the balance due by September 30.